fabanc/arcgis-plus-code-generator/README.md

 ![fishnet-input](images/create-fishnet.png)

-Be sure in the section `Environments` to search your spheroid to be WGS84 (you can search by wkid, using the code 4326)
+Be sure in the section `Environments` to set your spheroid to be WGS84 (you can search by wkid, using the code 4326)

 ![gcs](images/fishnet-gcs.png)